 “Top performing salespeople are willing to take the leap of faith and embrace new technologies in order to educate and engage with prospects and customers.
 This is key as more millennials now begin to enter the job market; these individuals have a new way of communicating.
 Salespeople need to change their ways and embrace new technologies or face being left behind.”Paul Lewis, Global Social, Digital Marketing, and Sales Enablement Lead, Pitney Bowes

 Did you catch that— “change their ways and embrace new technologies or face being left behind?”
 Ironically, many sales organizations are behind in embracing technology to help them improve their sales efficiency, effectiveness, and the buyer experience— all essential for remote selling success.
 An example of outdated practices: sending PowerPoint presentations as attachments, which are often large files and problematic to email.
 Or PDF proposals— static documents that can’t be read on a mobile device and require the recipient to download.

 To thrive in a digital selling environment, your medium needs to match your message.
 For instance, if you’re claiming innovation and using outdated technology to pitch your prospect, it undermines your message.
 But, if you claim innovation and send slick, interactive sales collateral that stands out— it adds credibility to your message.

-Modern sales technology, like web-based proposal software not only helps to build buyer trust, but gives sales organizations a competitive advantage, as it provides a cohesive brand experience that is interactive, memorable, and easy for the buyer, from start to finish.
+Modern sales technology, like web-based online proposal software not only helps to build buyer trust, but gives sales organizations a competitive advantage, as it provides a cohesive brand experience that is interactive, memorable, and easy for the buyer, from start to finish.
 If you’d like to see what I’m talking about, book a Qwilr demo.
 Our sales team will show you what’s possible and how Qwilr can transform your sales outcomes.

 5 factors are influencing buyers